 I am dedicated to continue to work toward offering an LGBTQ2S+, BIPoC, Disability Positive Space.

-I work from a relational perspective, starting with the relationship between you and myself.
-I do this with the assumption that relationships and connections are key for maintaining and nurturing mental and emotional well-being.
-I pay attention to all types of connections and meanings that you may have; from your relationship with yourself, your relationship to others and your relationship to the world, and beyond.
-With the hopes of assisting you in gaining awareness and insight on how life's events and challenges impact you.
+My therapeutic approach is rooted in fostering relationships, and it begins with the connection between you and me.
+I hold an assumption that relationships and connections are pivotal in sustaining and nurturing one's mental and emotional well-being.
+In our sessions, I pay careful attention to various types of connections and the meanings they hold for you.
+This includes your relationship with yourself, your interactions with others, and your connection to the world and beyond.
+My aim is to assist you in gaining awareness and insights into how life's events and challenges impact you on multiple levels.

-Transitions can be hard; nurturing relationships can help.
+Transitions in life can be hard; nurturing relationships can help.

-I hold a Master's degree in Expressive Arts Therapy minoring in Psychology from The European Graduate School in Switzerland, and a postgraduate diploma in Expressive Arts Therapy from the Centre for Expressive Arts Therapy Education in Toronto.
-Additionally, I am a Professional member of the Ontario Expressive Arts Therapy Association.
+I have completed my education and hold a Master's degree in Expressive Arts Therapy with a minor in Psychology, which I earned at The European Graduate School in Switzerland.
+Additionally, I have obtained a postgraduate diploma in Expressive Arts Therapy from the Centre for Expressive Arts Therapy Education in Toronto.